 - When dementia symptoms appear within one year after movement symptoms.

 - The diagnosis is Parkinson's disease dementia when a person is originally diagnosed with Parkinson's based on movement symptoms, and dementia symptoms don't appear until a year or more later.

-Since Lewy bodies tend to coexist with Alzheimer's brain changes, it may sometimes be hard to distinguish DLB from Alzheimer's disease, especially in the early stages.
+Since Lewy bodies usually coexist with Alzheimer's brain changes, it may sometimes be hard to distinguish DLB from Alzheimer's disease, especially in the early stages.

-- Memory loss tends to be a more prominent symptom in early Alzheimer's than in early DLB, although advanced DLB may cause memory problems in addition to its more typical effects on judgment, planning and visual perception.
+- Memory loss tends to be a more prominent symptom in early Alzheimer's than in early DLB.
+However, advanced DLB may cause memory problems in addition to its more typical effects on judgment, planning and visual perception.

-- Movement symptoms are more likely to be an important cause of disability early in DLB than in Alzheimer's, although Alzheimer's can cause problems with walking, balance and getting around as it progresses to moderate and severe stages.
+- Movement symptoms are more likely to be an important cause of disability early in DLB than in Alzheimer's.
+However, Alzheimer's can cause problems with walking, balance and getting around as it progresses to moderate and severe stages.

-- Hallucinations, delusions and misidentification of familiar people are significantly more frequent in early-stage DLB than in Alzheimer's.
+- Hallucinations and misidentification of familiar people are significantly more frequent in early-stage DLB than in Alzheimer's.

 - REM sleep disorder is more common in early DLB than in Alzheimer's.

-- Disruption of the autonomic nervous system, causing a blood pressure drop on standing, dizziness, falls and urinary incontinence, is much more common in early DLB than in Alzheimer's.
+- Disruption of the autonomic nervous system — such as causing a blood pressure drop on standing, dizziness, falls and urinary incontinence — is much more common in early DLB than in Alzheimer's.

 Causes and risks